Covarthanan/Tarah/README.md

 # Tarah
-Writing Poems and Quotes , My First React Native Application.
+This Application Used for Writing Poems and Quotes and also share via any platforms , My First React Native Application.